 Remember too that not all of Stockholm’s big paid-for attractions are included with the Stockholm Pass.
-Skansen, one of the city’s most popular year-round attractions, is left out.
-And at the Abba Museum, you’ll only get a 20% discount on the usual admission price.
+At the Abba Museum, for example, you’ll only get a 20% discount on the usual admission price.

 Take a look at the example itinerary below to see whether you could save money by buying the Stockholm Pass.
 We’ve added some of the real must-see attractions that are included with the pass, such as the Vasa Museet, along with a couple of smaller sights and tours.